-The court will then issue a "summons" and the sheriff will notify the tenant by posting the summons and complaint on the property, and mailing the papers to the tenant.
-The summons says the tenant should appear before a District Court judge at the trial to be held on the fifth day after landlord files the complaint.
-The tenant will also be required to "answer" the landlord's complaint to "show cause" why the landlord's demand to repossess the property should not be granted.
+The court will then issue a "summons."
+The sheriff will notify the tenant by posting the summons and complaint on the property, and mailing the papers to the tenant.
+The summons says the tenant should appear before a District Court judge at the trial.
+The trial will occur on the fifth day after the landlord files the complaint.
+The tenant will be required to "answer" the landlord's complaint to "show cause" why the landlord's demand to repossess the property should not be granted.

 If requested, the sheriff must also personally serve the summons to the tenant, subtenant, or other person in actual possession of the property.
 If none of those persons can be found on the property, the sheriff may post a copy of the summons in a conspicuous place on the property.
 This method of service is sufficient only for the landlord to get a default judgment against the tenant for possession of the premises and court costs, not for the amount of rent due.
 The tenant must be personally served to support any judgment for rent due.

 At the trial, the judge has the authority to order an adjournment for 1 day to permit either tenant or landlord to obtain necessary witnesses, or for a longer period, if both parties agree.